 Heartsong's Owners and Co-Directors Sheila and Tony Magalhaes are proud of the strengths and talents of the teachers who offer their many gifts and talents to the center.
 Each teacher brings their own bright shining light, their passions, their trainings, their experience and their unique voices to the classroom.
 Sheila and Tony are honored to introduce "Team Heartsong" to the community, and grateful for the depth of support and the longevity of their commitment to the deeper practices of yoga.

-Sheila's first Kripalu certification was completed in 1993, and she also completed her 500 hour Advanced Professional Kripalu Certification and has received her advanced level certification from Beryl Bender Birch in the practice of Classical Ashtanga Yoga, and a faculty member with Beryl's Hard and the Soft 200 hour yoga teacher training.
-As a “lifelong East Longmeadow gal” she has been teaching for over 20 years, in the studio, local schools, community and corporate settings.
+Sheila's first Kripalu certification was completed in 1993, and she also completed her 500 hour Advanced Professional Kripalu Certification and received her advanced level certification from Beryl Bender Birch in the practice of Classical Ashtanga Yoga.
+She is a faculty member with Beryl's Hard and the Soft 200 and advanced 300 hour yoga teacher training programs.
+As a “lifelong East Longmeadow gal” she has been teaching for over 25 years, in the studio, local schools, community and corporate settings.
 Sheila feels lucky to have found the benefits of yoga and meditation back in the early 90’s when she was a new mom, and feels that these practices were incredibly helpful in navigating what felt like a "stressful demanding complicated life” at the time.
 She is thrilled to see these ancient eastern complimentary health care practices become more mainstream, and is passionate about teaching others through Heartsong's teacher training programs to go out into the world and help people find peace in the busyness of their 21st century lifestyles, cultivating radiant health and well being in body, mind and spirit.

-Tony received his Kripalu Yoga certification in 1999, and continues his training towards advanced certification from Kripalu Center along with continued studies in Ashtanga Yoga.
-He brings to Heartsong Center a calm and focused style of teaching.
-While weaving in his belief that yoga creates balance and equanimity into his life, Tony is involved in a variety of activities outside the center.
-He is a self-employed electrician, and plays adult league soccer.
+Tony received his Kripalu Yoga teaching certification in 1999, and continued his studies in classical Ashtanga Yoga.
+(Sometimes called the 8 Limbed Path) Tony recognizes that his yoga practices help to create balance and equanimity into his life, and while he is always the "behind the scenes" backbone of the studio, he is involved in a variety of activities outside the center as a self-employed electrician and an adult league soccer player.
 Tony, Sheila and their (now adult) children Nick and Libby consider Heartsong to be a part of their extended family, and an integral part of their community.
+You can find him in his favorite spot, "at the desk" most weeekends, meeting and greeting our students and friends.

 Jane has been practicing yoga since 1965 and teaching at Heartsong Center since 1998.
-She also teaches yoga classes in Brimfield and Monson Massachusetts.
-She is certified at the advanced 500 hour professional level of Kripalu Yoga and is a Phoenix Rising Yoga Therapy Practitioner.
+She is certified at the advanced 500 hour professional level of Kripalu Yoga and was trained as a Phoenix Rising Yoga Therapy Practitioner.
 Jane continually explores new techniques to enhance not only her teaching, but her personal practice as well.
 Jane also teaches a diverse blend of meditation techniques drawn from her experience of Transcendental, Vipassana and mindfulness meditations.
 For Jane, the joy of teaching is found in watching students' lives become enriched as they reach deeper levels of themselves through their experiences both on and off the mat.

 Lisa has been a student at Heartsong Yoga Center since 1997.
-She became a certified Atma Yoga teacher in 2000.
+She became a certified Atma Yoga teacher in 2000 and is a proud graduate of Heartsong and Beryl Bender Birch's The Hard & The Soft Yoga Institute.
 Her background and training is a synthesis of several schools of yoga, including the traditions Atma, Ashtanga, and Kripalu styles of yoga.
 Lisa also studies Mindfulness Meditation in the tradition of Thich Nhat Hanh.
 Her teaching style is a wonderful blend of all of her practices.
 She brings her skills and passions to Heartsong and its students balancing both the strength and the softness of yoga.
 Lisa brings a joyful approach to the Family Yoga classes, and is equally comfortable guiding experienced Ashtangis and brand new students of all traditions.

 Lauri began her yoga experience as a student of Kripalu and Astanga yoga in 1996.
 In 2003, she completed a 200 hour Yoga Teacher Training with Todd Norian.
 Since then, she has continued her yoga training and studied with many Certified Anusara yoga teachers.
 She brings a sense of lightheartedness to her classes, connecting students with their unique inner radiance.
 With an emphasis on self-honoring, acceptance, and joyful celebration that is at the heart of all Heartsong practices, Lauri's students learn to express balance in spirit, heart, mind and body.
 Lauri is passionate about sharing the therapeutic aspects of yoga.